altuga/java-design-patterns/bridge/README.md

 Real world example

-> Consider you have a weapon with different enchantments and you are supposed to allow mixing different weapons with different enchantments.
+> Consider you have a vehicle with different enchantments and you are supposed to allow mixing different weapons with different enchantments.
 What would you do?
-Create multiple copies of each of the weapons for each of the enchantments or would you just create separate enchantment and set it for the weapon as needed?
+Create multiple copies of each of the weapons for each of the enchantments or would you just create separate gearBox and set it for the vehicle as needed?
 Bridge pattern allows you to do the second.

 In Plain Words